ubclaunchpad/rocket2/CONTRIBUTING.rst

 - ❄️ *Icebox*: deprioritized tasks are tracked here
 - 🗂 *Backlog*: this means that we want to get around to this task at some point

-From the *Backlog*, we start moving tasks into 🚀 *Planned*, which is typically around when discussions around design and potential implementation happens.
-When work begins in earnest, the issue should be moved to 🏃‍♂️ *In progress*, where it will stay until a pull request lands closing the issue, at which point it will automatically be moved to ✅ *Done*.
+From the *Backlog*, we start assigning people to work on tasks, which moves tasks into 🚀 *Planned*, which is typically around when discussions around design and potential implementation happens.
+When work begins in earnest, the issue should be moved manually to 🏃‍♂️ *In progress*, where it will stay until a pull request lands closing the issue, at which point it will automatically be moved to ✅ *Done*.

 We do not use the planning project to track pull requests - instead, relevant pull requests should be attached to their respective issues.